scott2000jones/stacshack-2021/README.md

 note that private tokens are stored in a .env file that is not contained in this repo

-### dependencies
+#### dependencies
-pip install --user discord.py python-dotenv
+pip install --user discord.py python-dotenv textgenrnn